kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 Did it work?
 Sometimes it can be hard to figure out what error messages mean during installs.
 But in the error message above you should probably see a couple things mentioned: pkgconf and zlib.
 These are various compilers and other nitty gritty computer science dependencies of vcftools.
 Once you get used to seeing some of these names, you can often figure out if a cluster has other versions of the dependencies that might work better with vcftools.
 Let's search around and see if anything works.

-3. Run the following:
+4. Run the following:
 ```
 module spider pkgconf
 module spider zlib
 module load pkgconf-1.7.4-gcc-8.4.1-h4hnvr7
 module load zlib-1.2.11-gcc-8.4.1-b4szoqs
 ```
-4. Repeat `3.`
+5. Repeat `3.`
-5. Add the `bin` folder to your ~/.bash_profile
+6. Add the `bin` folder to your ~/.bash_profile

-To get something meaningful, let's run this 4 individual, 1M reads datasets and we can talk about it as a group.
+Finally, let's filter this 4 individual, 1M reads dataset and we can talk about it as a group:
 ```
-/scratch/jdu282/vcftools/bin/vcftools --vcf 9_merged.vcf --remove-indels --max-missing 1.0 --minDP 2 --recode --out 9_merged_0miss_minDP2.vcf
+vcftools --vcf 9_merged.vcf --remove-indels --max-missing 1.0 --minDP 2 --recode --out 9_merged_0miss_minDP2.vcf
 ```